sgaliamov/scurry/docs/process.md

 1. Create PR from the feature branch to *master*.
 All checks should pass.
 1. Squash and merge RP.
-1. Remove feature branch from local and remote.

 ## Release

 Add [release notes](https://github.com/sgaliamov/scurry/releases/new), define version tag, and publish the release.

 It will publish the package to [nuget.org](https://www.nuget.org/packages/SCurry/).